mamuz/MamuzBlog/README.md

 [![Latest Unstable Version](https://poser.pugx.org/mamuz/mamuz-blog/v/unstable.svg)](https://packagist.org/packages/mamuz/mamuz-blog)
 [![License](https://poser.pugx.org/mamuz/mamuz-blog/license.svg)](https://packagist.org/packages/mamuz/mamuz-blog)

-## Domain
+## Features

- - This module provides a read only blog feature.
+- This module provides a blog based on ZF2 and Doctrine2.
- - Post content is rendered with a markdown parser.
+- Posts are rendered by a markdown parser.
- - Each post can have one or more tag.
- - Posts are searchable by tag or encrypted identity.
+- Posts are taggable and searchable.
- - View of posts list is provided, same is true for tags.
+- Post listing is provided, same is true for tags.
- - To keep security rules links to a dedicated post contains an encrypted identity.
+- Hyperlinks to dedicated posts are secured by encrypted identities.
- - Links to dedicated posts also ends with slugified post title to meet SEO.
+- Hyperlinks also ends with slugified post titles to meet SEO.
- - Views are twitter-Bootstrap 2 and twitter-Bootstrap 3 compatible.
+- Views are twitter-Bootstrap compatible.

 ## Installation